 Trail running is likely not the first place you’d think to look for a previous Team Canada Equestrian member.
 But it is definitely where you will find Meghan Fraser.

 For Meghan, running is her stress reliever.
 Working in a high stress environment as an ER nurse is a rewarding, yet taxing job – especially on the mind.
 Running offers Meghan an escape where she isn’t burdened by the demands of her job.
 And where she states that she “can truly switch off.”
 Like many, she views it as a form of meditation.
 It quiets her mind and offers balance to an otherwise chaotic world.

 Similar to other running origin stories, Meghan began running in her mid-twenties to save money.
 It doesn’t require an expensive gym membership.
 And all you need is a pair of running shoes.
 Meghan adds, “It’s a great way to not only keep fit, but to explore a (new) city or area.”

 Starting off running every morning to simply stay in shape, Meghan has since run through the base of the Himalayas, across never-ending beach stretches, through European markets, and the jungles of India – discovering a side to most places that many tourists wouldn’t regularly see.

 It’s safe to say that running hasn’t just become a stress management tactic for Meghan – but has also become a personal passion.
-A few of her favourite trials are much closer to home, including Skyline in Jasper and the High Rockies Trail in Canmore.
-Meghan states, “You see so many awe-inspiring settings while pushing your body to it’s limits.
+A few of her favorite trials are much closer to home, including Skyline in Jasper and the High Rockies Trail in Canmore.
+Meghan states, “You see so many awe-inspiring settings while pushing your body to its limits.
 It’s like no other feeling!”

 Her athletic skills don’t stop at just running or equestrian either.
 As a teenager, she also trained competitively in swimming, fencing, and shooting.
 Once she hit University, the demanding schedule was hard to keep up.
 She opted for the gym and eventually, trail running.